Saguaro: Ecology

 The saguaro is a keystone species, and provides food, shelter, and protection to hundreds of other species.
 Every stage of the saguaro's life sustains a significant number of species, from seedling to after its death.

-As food
+As food for wildlife

 The saguaro provides voluminous amounts of pollen, nectar, and fruits.
 The fruits are eaten by the white-winged dove and ants, so that seeds rarely escape to germinate.
 White-winged doves are important pollinators, visiting blooms more often than any other bird species.
 For desert white-winged doves, 60% or more of their diet is saguaro-based.
 Their breeding cycle coincides with that of the saguaro blooming.

 Nests

 Gila woodpeckers and gilded flickers create holes in the cactus to make nests, which are later used by other birds, such as elf owls, purple martins, and house finches.
 Gilded flickers excavate larger holes higher on the stem compared to Gila woodpeckers.
 The resulting nest cavity is deep, and the parents and young are entirely hidden from view.
 The saguaro creates callus tissue on the wound.
 When the saguaro dies and its soft flesh rots, the callus remains as a so-called saguaro boot, which was used by natives for storage.

 Gila woodpeckers (Melanerpes uropygialis) create new nest holes each season rather than reuse the old ones, leaving convenient nest holes for other birds, such as elf owls, tyrant flycatchers, and wrens.
 In recent years, early-breeding aggressive non-native birds have taken over the nests, to the detriment of elf owls that breed and nest later.
 In 2020, a bald eagle was found nesting in a saguaro for the first time since 1937.